Belinda Lee

 Belinda Lee (15 June 1935 – 12 March 1961) was an English actress.

 A profile for the British Film Institute's Screenonline website asserts: "of all the Rank Organisation's starlets, Belinda Lee stands out as the most notorious, yet paradoxically anonymous, British actress of the 1950s."

 Often cast in demure roles in her early career, she was able to demonstrate her dramatic abilities, but she found more constant employment when she began to play "sexpot" roles.
 Typecast as one of several "sexy blondes", she was often compared, unfavourably, to the popular Diana Dors.
 Typical of these roles was a supporting part in the Benny Hill film Who Done It?
 (1956).

 Early life and career

-Lee was born in Budleigh Salterton, Devon, Great Britain, to Robert Lee, a former British Army captain and owner of the Rosemullion Hotel, and Stella Mary Graham, a florist.
+Lee was born in Budleigh Salterton, Devon, England, to Robert Lee, a former British Army captain and owner of the Rosemullion Hotel, and Stella Mary Graham, a florist.
 She studied at St. Margaret's, a boarding school in Exeter in Devon, and then at the Tudor Arts Academy in Surrey.
-She was a self-described "spoiled only child" who wanted to be an actor from the age of nine.
+She was a self-described "spoiled only child" who wanted to be an actress from the age of nine.

 Lee joined the Nottingham Playhouse repertory company for a year, then won a scholarship to the Royal Academy of Dramatic Art (RADA) in Bloomsbury in London.
 In 1953, Lee made her stage debut in a production of Point of Departure.